vigviswa/PHP-MySQL/README.md

 The solution is under the name indexapi.php

 I have also attached the screenshots for the various cases of the calls.

+# Summary

+All the files have implemented PHP MySQL calls, using functions, using AJAX calls.
+Also, in the latter part, I have also used this model to implement REST API's in PHP.

+# Contact

+Feel free to reach out for any help required regarding this project!
+Visit my <a href="http://vigviswa.com/"> website </a>